yeagerai/consensus-simulator/docs/ARCHITECTURE.md

 - **Path-based Flow**: The system follows a deterministic flow from graph paths to fee distributions
 - **Content-based Detection**: Round types are determined by vote patterns, not indices
 - **Immutable Data Structures**: All fee events are immutable for auditability
-- **Comprehensive Testing**: Every path through the system is tested with invariants
+- **Comprehensive Testing**: Every path through the system is tested with 22 invariants
+- **Exhaustive Verification**: Can generate ~113M paths for external validation

 ## Core Architecture